 The estimate received was $1.6mm but when we calculated it, it was $2.2mm — a $600k difference!

-Instead, nearly all of the $600k in difference was due to an error in the inputs to the online prepayment calculator...
+The online calculator that was used wasn't at fault.
+It did exactly what it was programmed to do.
+Instead, nearly all of the difference was due to an error in the inputs to the online prepayment calculator...

 And the issue was...
 "Amortization Months".